 We will be classified as a PFIC for any taxable year if either (i) at least 75% of our gross income for the taxable year is passive income or (ii) at least 50% of the value of our assets (determined on the basis of a quarterly average) is attributable to assets that produce or are held for the production of passive income.
-Although the law in this regard is unclear, we intend to treat the consolidated VIEs as being owned by us for United States federal income tax purposes and we treat it that way, not only because we direct the operation of such entity through contractual arrangements but also because we are entitled to substantially all of the economic benefits associated with it, and, as a result, we consolidated VIEs for U.S. federal income tax purposes, we may be treated as a PFIC for our current taxable year and any subsequent taxable year.
-Because of the uncertainties in the application of the relevant rules and PFIC status is a factual determination made annually after the close of each taxable year on the basis of the composition of our income and the value of our active versus passive assets, there can be no assurance that we will not be a PFIC for our current taxable year.
+Although the law in this regard is unclear, we intend to treat the VIEs as being owned by us for United States federal income tax purposes and we treat it that way, not only because we direct the operation of such entity through contractual arrangements but also because we are entitled to substantially all of the economic benefits associated with it, and, as a result, we consolidate its operating results in our consolidated U.S. GAAP financial statements.
+If it were determined, however, that we are not the owner of the VIEs for U.S. federal income tax purposes, we may be treated as a PFIC for our current taxable year and any subsequent taxable year.
+Because of the uncertainties in the application of the relevant rules and PFIC status is a factual determination made annually after the close of each taxable year on the basis of the composition of our income and the value of our active versus passive assets, there can be no assurance that we will not be a PFIC for our current taxable year or any future taxable year.
 The overall level of our passive assets will be affected by our liquid assets and cash.
 Under circumstances where we determine not to deploy significant amounts of cash for active purposes, our risk of becoming classified as a PFIC would substantially increase.